jacobbroughton/eCommerce-WebApp/README.md

 * Add share button
 * Hide "Load More" button when there is no more to show
 * Add delete button for each listing
+* Add tags in each listing (for search)

 # Incomplete
-- Add tags in each listing (for search)

 - Add search functionality
+- Reflect search bar value instead of category
+    - Also make the URL different
 - Adjust profile page style / functionality
     - Add a sold section
 - Add notifications